top of page

 1.

-"Similes in Visual Textuality: Aligning thinking and making in Arts, Design, and New Technology"
+Aligning thinking and making in Arts, Design, & New Technology

 2.